A-HSien/AopLite.Net/README.md

 # AopLite.Net

-Some utilities based on C# dynamic proxy technics ([Reflection Emit](https://docs.microsoft.com/dotnet/api/system.reflection.emit.ilgenerator?view=netframework-4.8)).
+Some utilities based on C# dynamic proxy technique ([Reflection Emit](https://docs.microsoft.com/dotnet/api/system.reflection.emit.ilgenerator?view=netframework-4.8)).

 There is the list of the utilities, and the instructions please refer to use/test cases.